samwda/srt/sam-reading-time/readme.txt

 == Changelog ==

+= 2.0 =
+* Added admin post list column to display reading time for all post types.
+* Added sorting capability for reading time column.
+* Accurate reading time calculation excluding code blocks, images, videos, and HTML tags.
+* Full support for Custom Post Types (CPT).
+* Added Schema.org `timeRequired` JSON-LD markup for SEO Rich Snippets.
+* Shortcode-aware schema: schema markup only added if [sam_reading_time] is used.
+* Full compatibility with Polylang and WPML for translated content.

-= 1.0.0 =
+= 1.0 =
 * Initial public release with shortcode and settings page.

 == Upgrade Notice ==
+= 2.0.0 =
+This update introduces a major upgrade:

+* Admin post list column for reading time with sorting.
+* Schema.org `timeRequired` JSON-LD for Google Rich Snippets.
+* Full compatibility with Polylang and WPML.

+Make sure to review the new settings after upgrading!

-= 1.0.0 =
+= 1.0 =
 First stable release of Sam Reading Time (SRT).

 == Credits ==

-Developed by Seyyed Ahmadreza Mahjoob – https://samwda.ir
+Developed by SAM Web Design Agency – https://samwda.ir

 == License ==

 This plugin is licensed under the GPLv2 or later.
 See https://www.gnu.org/licenses/gpl-2.0.html for details.